-BCA’s future headquarters, located at 2700 E. Tremont Avenue, serves as the springboard for cultural revival in Westchester Square.
-"When the light goes on for a public event, it won't be on just here but in the entire neighborhood," said Maria Romano, Director of BCA's Bronx Writers Center.
-"We will be part of the revitalization of this community."
-With the move, BCA will be establishing a new center of activity for Bronx residents, artists, and cultural and community organizations.
+BCA’s future headquarters, located at 2700 East Tremont Avenue, serves as the springboard for cultural revival in Westchester Square.
+With the move, BCA will establish a new center of activity for Bronx residents, artists, and cultural and community organizations.

-By hosting events in the new building (such as Big Read events like "Women In Creative Rebellion" on April 19, pictured right), expanding programming and developing local partnerships, BCA is already starting to make its mark in the neighborhood.
-From holiday concerts to craft workshops to community arts nights, BCA is making its presence felt and invites the community and the whole borough to join them.
+By hosting events in the building (such as Big Read and spoken word artists like "Women In Creative Rebellion," pictured right), expanding programming and developing local partnerships, BCA is making its mark in the neighborhood.
+From holiday concerts to craft workshops to community arts nights, to professional development and workforce training, BCA is making its presence felt and invites the community and whole borough to join us.

 Building our Artist Community

-Most recently, our Bronx Writers Center’s free monthly workshops (pictured above) have made the new building their home.
-Both aspiring and accomplished writers gather for instruction in areas such as plot building, science fiction writing, and getting your work published.
-Participants get an opportunity to network with other writers and learn from each other’s work in a welcoming environment.
+BCA's Bronx Writers Center’s free monthly workshops (left) helped establish a footprint for the Center in our future Westchester Square home, gathering both aspiring and accomplished writers for instruction in areas such as plot building, science fiction writing, and getting your work published.
+Participants get an opportunity to network with other writers and learn in a welcoming environment.
+The populatrity of these workshops extended our reach to the Morris Park Library, the Bronx Library Center and Poe Park Visitor Center, to name a few.

-The Bronx Writers Center has also made the building a new center of its annual Big Read activities.
-Each year, the Big Read celebrates a superb work of literature by hosting events that include read-alouds, arts & crafts, writing workshops, movie screenings and more.
+The Bronx Writers Center has also made Westchester Square and our building at 2700 East Tremont Avenue the center of its annual Big Read in the Bronx.
+Each year, the Big Read celebrates a work of literature by hosting events that include read-alouds, arts & crafts, writing workshops, movie screenings and more.

 Past Events: Earned-Income Planning Workshop Series

-The series taught artists and cultural organizations the art of networking and how to create earned-income/business plans based on assets they already had.
-Five seed grants of $2,500 were given for the most accomplished and best prepared plans with support from the New York Community Trust and the National Endowment for the Arts.
-Winners also received access to consultants who reworked and helped improve the business plans even further.
+The first official program at BCA’s future headquarters was a professional development series for artists whichtaught artists and cultural organizations how to create earned-income/business plans based on assets they already had.
+Five seed grants of $2,500 were given for the best prepared plans, with support from the New York Community Trust and the National Endowment for the Arts.
+Winners also received access to consultants who helped improve the business plans further.

 Highlights from the Workshops